-In April 2010, we initiated dosing in a Phase IIa "evidence of effect" clinical trial of CK-2017357 in patients with ALS.
-Our evidence of effect clinical trials are intended to translate pharmacodynamic assessments demonstrated in healthy volunteers to impaired populations and potentially to establish statistically significant and clinically relevant evidence of pharmacodynamic effects.
+During the second quarter of 2010, we initiated two "evidence of effect" clinical trials of CK-2017357.
+Our evidence of effect clinical trials are intended to translate the mechanism of action of CK-2017357 as demonstrated pharmacodynamically in healthy volunteers to patients with impaired muscle function and potentially to establish statistically significant and clinically relevant evidence of pharmacodynamic effects.
 These trials may then form the basis for larger clinical trials designed to demonstrate proof of concept in which improvements may be seen in the consequences of disease over time.
-We anticipate initiating a Phase IIa evidence of effect clinical trial of CK-2017357 for patients with claudication associated with peripheral artery disease in the second quarter of 2010.
-We also anticipate continuing non-clinical development studies of the backup potential drug candidate in our skeletal muscle contractility program throughout 2010.